trampgeek/moodle-qtype_coderunner/README.md

 1. Installing the CodeRunner module itself.

-1. Installing the Liu sandbox if you're planning on running C on the Moodle server (not strictly necessary but strongly recommended) to provide more security than Runguard or much better performance than Ideone.
+1. Installing the Liu sandbox if you're planning on running C on the Moodle server (not strictly necessary but recommended) to provide more security than Runguard or much better performance than Ideone.

 1. Configuring the system for the particular sandbox(es) and languages